MiedzinskiBuck/Kintoun/README.md

 ## MODULES

+To facilitate parsing, all modules main functions receives at least a "selected_session", which will be used to store results and the actual "session", which will be used to create a boto3 client.

 The tools is "module based" which means that we have a main program that dinamically loads the required modules to run.

 The modules will follow a template that will allow each module to be loaded and ran by demmand.